MantasPauliukonis/unknown-prototype/Ideas.md

 * like a regular processor, consumes power, produces heat that is carried to the near blocks (as the interfaces are not blocks themselves)
 * it's only work is to carry data
+* also may deliver power

+#### Delivered Power

+Amount of power that can be transferred to adjacent blocks

+#### Power Delivery Loss %

+Percent of power that is turned to heat when transferred

 *(inherits everything else from processor)*

+## Power supply

+#### Power

+Output power of the supply

+* has a minimum and maximum power ratings

+#### Loss %

+Percent of power that is turned into heat

 ## Heatsink